 Daily Aspirin for Recurrent Stroke Prevention

 After a stroke has been treated, doctors should follow up with a suggested protocol to help prevent a second stroke.
-For survivors that sustained ischemic stroke, doctors may prescribe a daily, low-dose aspirin to help prevent another blood clot in the brain.
+For survivors that sustained an ischemic stroke, doctors may prescribe a daily, low-dose aspirin to help prevent another blood clot in the brain.
 The dose will vary based on a survivor’s unique health risk factors.

 Low doses of aspirin typically range between 75-100 mg, with 81 mg per day being prescribed most commonly.
 However, some individuals may be recommended to take a regular strength tablet of 325mg for daily use.